mpaperno/MSFSTouchPortalPlugin/README.md

 ## Known Issues

 * "Set" buttons require data to be passed in and do not currently work.
-* SimConnect will fail if the simulator isn't running but the plugin starts up.
-To resolve after Sim startup, go into Touch Portal Plugin settings and stop/start the plugin.
 * On TP quit, the plugin won't stop itself.
   * This is coded, but not testable while debugging.
 Need to test with plugin installed.